 - Household appliances and furniture up to the value of $5,000

 - Tools of your trade, farm equipment and fishing nets up to the value of $7,500

 - Grain, seeds, and livestock for domestic use

 If you need further advice on bankruptcy exemptions in Nova Scotia then speak to our expert team.
-Our Licensed Insolvency Trustees have decades of experience in successfully guiding people through bankruptcy, so there’s no need to feel embarrassed; their only concern is helping to relieve you of the burden of unmanageable debt, so speak to them in confidence and turn your financial life around.
+Our Licensed Insolvency Trustees have decades of experience in successfully guiding people through bankruptcy.
+There’s no need to feel embarrassed; their only concern is helping to relieve you of the burden of unmanageable debt, so speak to them in confidence and turn your financial life around.

 Our Licensed Insolvency Trustees provide a customized service that could remove up to 80% of your debt and stress, so you can breathe easier.

 Our multilingual team provides support in many languages, from Farsi and Portuguese to Italian and Tamil, leaving out complicated jargon, so you understand everything, every step of the way.

 Want to speak to someone in person?
 Our team is on hand to help at a Harris & Partners office near you.